kadian-arch/bastion-ids/README.md

 **Command & Control**: Admin panel for policy controls, settings, API key rotation, alert archiving, and engine management.

 Every alert carries a MITRE ATT&CK technique mapping.
-Live capture sessions can be exported as CSV or PCAP (Wireshark-compatible) directly from the dashboard.
+Live capture sessions can be exported as CSV or raw PCAP (Wireshark-compatible) directly from the dashboard.

 ## Protective controls